olaf0009/olaf0009/README.md

 - 👋 Hi, I’m @olaf0009
-- 👀 I’m interested in ...ux design and photography
+- 👀 I’m interested in UI/UX design and Frontend Development
 - 🌱 I’m currently learning ...interactive media design
 - 💞️ I’m looking to collaborate on ... ux projects, ux research and wireframes
 - 📫 How to reach me ...613 617 6357 via text